egeersoz/egeersoz.github.io/_posts/2015-05-13-auto-synchronizing-meetups-and-google-calendar.md

 We're using the following tools:

-Google API Ruby Client: This acts as a wrapper around the Google API.
+[Google API Ruby Client](https://github.com/google/google-api-ruby-client): This acts as a wrapper around the Google API.
 It also includes the Signet gem, which contains methods for OAuth2 (the second version of OmniAuth) that Google requires for most of their services.

-Meetup HTTP-REST API: This is a "naked" API that allows us to send HTTP requests to various end-points at Meetup.com and receive data in response.
+[Meetup API](http://www.meetup.com/meetup_api/): This is a RESTful HTTP interface that allows us to send requests to various end-points at Meetup.com and receive data in response.

 Without further delay, let's examine the code step-by-step!